 The Erlangen City Museum is housed in the former town hall of the Old Town (Altstadt) on Martin- Luther-Platz.
 In five sections it shows the history of the city from its beginnings to the 20th century.
 Especially worth seeing is the depiction of the history of the Huguenots.
 [German]

-One of numerous murals you can find in the columned hall of the Palais Toerring-Jettenbach in Munich.
+This is one of numerous murals you can find in the columned hall of the Palais Toerring-Jettenbach in Munich.
 This building, also known as the Palais an der Oper, is located at the Max-Joseph-Platz next to the Munich Residence and to the Bavarian State Opera.
-[German]

 This mural at the tower of the old town hall displays a compilation of seals and coat of arms related to Munich.
 The dates tell when each emblem was in use.
 The Old Town Hall (Altes Rathaus) was the domicile of the municipality until 1874.
 Today it serves as a building for representative purposes for the city council in Munich.